Effective Date: 5 November 2021

 We do not share your personal data with any third-party advertisers or ad networks and specifically preclude our retail partners from doing the same.

 To Improve Our Services To You

-We use the information we have, to conduct research and development for the further development of our Services to provide you and others with a better, more useful personalised experience and drive growth and engagement with our Services.
-We seek to create a more efficient and optimised value chain for global fashion retailers by giving them access to solutions and data that will help them make more precise merchandising and marketing decisions.
+We use the information we have, to conduct research and development for the further development of our Services to provide you and others with a better, more useful personalized experience and drive growth and engagement with our Services.
+We seek to create a more efficient and optimized value chain for global fashion retailers by giving them access to solutions and data that will help them make more precise merchandising and marketing decisions.

 To Provide Customer Support

 We use the data to investigate, respond to and resolve complaints and Service issues (e.g., bugs).

 We use your data to produce and share aggregated insights that do not identify you.
 For example, we may use your data to generate statistics about the item preferences of our users.

 What Is Our Legal Basis For Processing Data?